What is an edupreneur? You don’t have to look any further than your Web browser to find practically unlimited examples.

 There are plenty of educators who see the opportunity in the global market for lifelong learning, but are either squeamish about mixing education and business or just don’t want to have to deal with the business side of the equation.
 Needless to say, these people won’t succeed as edupreneurs.

 In the adult lifelong learning market, the exchange of money for valuable learning outcomes benefits both sides of the equation.
-The learner is positively impacted, and the educator is able to support himself and continue on to help other learners.
+The learner is positively impacted, and the educator is able to support herself and continue on to help other learners.

 Of course, the only way this exchange of value happens is if the edupreneur puts ample time into business activities like assessing and validating the market, planning for launch, and putting in the necessary time and effort for promotion.
 Without these activities, you may still be a great educator, but you won’t be an edupreneur.

-What is an edupreneur?
+Who is an edupreneur?
 Possibly you.

 So, that’s how I define edupreneur.
 You may have your own opinions on the topic, but if all or most of what I say above is ringing a bell for you, and …

-- You have expertise you’d like to share with others
+• You have expertise you’d like to share with others

-- Your committed to the idea of creating a positive value shift
+• Your committed to the idea of creating a positive value shift

-- Your willing to take a few risks and invest the necessary time and effort
+• Your willing to take a few risks and invest the necessary time and effort

 … then you are probably already somewhere along the road to becoming an edupreneur.